okikiolumide/DevOps-Project-Doc/README.md

 - Artifactory
 - AWS

-*Tools will be added as soon as project is completed*
+* More Tools will be added as soon as project is completed*